 Personal Shopper

 A buyer’s agent acts as a personal shopper for the buyer, especially when the buyer isn’t familiar with the area.
 When I bought my first home with an agent before the Internet age, I didn’t know which homes were for sale.
-Only the agent had access to listings.
+Only agents had access to listings.
 She drove me in the back of her Mercedes from one house to another.

 Education